Zillatron27/claude-code-control-plane/README.md

 **Infrastructure role:** Behavioral constraints propagated to every session.

 A global CLAUDE.md defines rules that apply across all projects.
-Project-level CLAUDE.md files extend or override for specific workloads.
-The executor reads these at session start and operates within their boundaries.
+Project-level CLAUDE.md files extend or override for specific situations.
+The executor reads these at session start and operates within their boundaries (ideally).

 The content of these files is whatever the operator needs.
 The point isn't *what* the rules say — it's that **rules exist as infrastructure, not as things you remember to say each time.** A rule learned from a mistake gets encoded once and enforced forever.
-Without this, the same failure mode recurs across sessions because the executor has no memory of having caused it before.
+Without this, the same failure mode recurs across sessions because the executor has no memory of having caused it in the first place.

-Key properties:
+Properties:
 - **Declarative** — describes desired behavior, not step-by-step procedures
 - **Layered** — global policy applies everywhere, project policy scopes to specific workloads
 - **Persistent** — survives session boundaries, unlike conversational instructions